codemachin/TotalSolutions/README.md

 		~ For the sake of simplicity, treated the Admin as a user of the system.
 No special backend for admin.
 	6) Security
 		~ Secured with JWT.
+		~ Default JWT expiry time is set to 30 minutes.

 ## Extra features